How to set up and configure your own personal Nextcloud server

 Once you have completed this initial configuration, you will need a system restart with sudo

-.
+reboot.
 After you have done this, you can unplug any peripherals from your system as the remainder

 of the server setup can be done from another machine on your local network (via ssh).